asaaki/mix-edip/README.md

     mix edip --silent
     mix edip -s

+    # Map additional volumes for use while building the release
+    mix edip --mapping <FROM>:<TO>[:<OPTION>]
+    mix edip -m <FROM>:<TO>[:<OPTION>]

+To pull dependencies stored in private github repositories you will need to make your SSH keys accessible from the container doing the build:

+mix edip --mapping /path/to/home/.ssh:/root/ssh.

 If `--name` and `--prefix` are given, the name option takes precedence (prefix will be ignored).
 <!-- endmoduledoc: Mix.Tasks.Edip -->